• Home

 • not It is thought that 70 per cent of people over the age of 80 like to do crosswords, whereas only 50 per cent of people between the ages of 20 and 80 do.

-A number should always be spelled out at the beginning of a sentence, or the sentence rewritten to avoid the figure at the beginning of the sentence.
-Figures should be used in the rest of the sentence.
+A number should always be spelled out at the beginning of a sentence, or you can rewrite the sentence to avoid the numeral at the beginning of the sentence.
+Numerals can be used in the rest of the sentence.

 • Fifty-nine per cent of children like beans, but only 32% like Brussels sprouts.